julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 Old beliefs warned:

 - Never pick foxglove on a windy day
-- Never bring it indoors
+- Never bring it indoors (practices varied depending on local fairy traditions)
 - Never plant it directly at your threshold
 - Never disturb a wild patch unless you’ve made an offering